SceneMaker/VisualSceneMaker/plugins/studymaster-web/Readme.md

 To build the App you need to:

 * `cd` into folder `main\resources\react-studymaster`
-* build a new React App to get the "node_modules" folder by typing into a console: `npx create-react-app my-app`.
-  * This is of course needed only once, or to reset the whole application.
-  * A folder `node_modules` is created, containing several megabytes of NodeJS packages, but it is ignored by gradle and excluded from the resources.
+  * A folder `node_modules` contains several megabytes of NodeJS packages, but it is ignored by gradle and excluded from the resources.
 * Build (or update the app after changing JS/HTML code) with the command `npm run build`
   * This should be executed every time you update the JS or the HTML code of the web app.